yeonwoonj/keim/README.md

 this is intended behaviour.
 Please use [GitHub issues](https://github.com/yeonwoonj/keim/issues) for any suggestions.

 ## Limitations
-attachment such as image, and video tags - strip
+image and video tags will be truncated. also, the iframe is treated as a video tag.

 ## Running a demo locally
 1. git clone https://github.com/yeonwoonj/keim.git